T of C

 三教同聲

-Sanjiao Tongsheng was compiled by Zhang Dexin2 of Xin'an (New Peace).3 It includes a prelude and three melodies, one for each of China's main religions:
+Sanjiao Tongsheng was compiled by Zhang Dexin2 of Xin'an (New Peace).3 It includes a prelude and three melodies, one for each of China's main religions.
+I have transcribed and recorded all four:

-In this handbook the origin of the melodies is never stated.
-The original preface to Sanjiao Tongsheng, by Zheng Bangfu,4 seems to suggest that Zhang Dexin may have adapted Shitan Zhang from a chant.
+Sanjiao Tongsheng does not have commentary with the individual melodies, nor does it give specific attributions.
+The general preface by Zheng Bangfu5 seems to suggest that Zhang Dexin may have adapted Shitan Zhang from a chant.
 Or perhaps he was transmitting someone else's adaptation.
-In 1620 the qin handbook Taiyin Xisheng stated that Shitan Zhang was written down by a man named Li Shuinan around the year 1578.5 Musically Shitan Zhang has very much the quality of a chant adapted for qin, whereas the Daoist and Confucian pieces have more the style of qin songs.
+In 1625 the qin handbook Taiyin Xisheng stated that Shitan Zhang was written down by a man named Li Shuinan around the year 1578.6 Musically Shitan Zhang has very much the quality of a chant adapted for qin, whereas the Daoist and Confucian pieces have more the style of qin songs.
+With regard to this it is interesting to compare Shitan Zhang Se Kong Jue, mentioned above.

-Wu Zhao's preface to this book suggests that perhaps Zhang Dexin was simply collecting these melodies (or arrangements from chant), not creating them.
+Wu Zhao's preface to Sanjiao Tongsheng suggests that perhaps Zhang Dexin was simply collecting these melodies (or arrangements from chant), not creating them.
 It says nothing about Zhang Dexin himself.

 (Return)